luizfbalves/commands/fixer-currency.md

 **If user replies 'plan':** Automatically invoke the `/plan` command, passing the monetary pattern fixes as context.
 **If user replies 'implement':** Proceed with applying the corrections.

+## SELF-VERIFICATION (MANDATORY)

+Before presenting your report, you MUST:

+1. **Verify each violation** - confirm the value is actually a price, not another numeric
+2. **Check utility existence** - confirm `apps/web/lib/utils/price.ts` exists and has the recommended functions
+3. **Validate fix correctness** - ensure proposed fixes maintain correct cent/decimal semantics
+4. **Trace value origins** - confirm you understand where each price value comes from
+5. **Use `memory`** to log: "Identified X violations, verified against cents pattern"

+**Only present report after completing verification.**